Skip to main content

 I think the Auditor's appraised value is too high for my property.
 What are my options?

 The appraised value, which may be updated annually in some circumstances, is an important part of the property tax calculation.
 If you feel the appraised value is too high, you may file a complaint with the Franklin County Board of Revision.
 Filing a BOR complaint entitles you to a hearing before the three-member Board of Revision.
 At the hearing, you may present information such as recent appraisals or current sales data for similar properties in your neighborhood to support your complaint.
-The BOR is now accepting tax year 2023 complaints through April 1, 2024.
-Please see our Filing Instructions for more information.

 How can I get my taxes lowered?

-The BOR does not hear complaints regarding taxes, but it does provide property owners with a fair, independent appeals process for the property’s market value.
+The BOR does not hear complaints regarding taxes, but it does provide property owners with a fair, independent appeals process for the property’s appraised value.
 Taxes are collected a year in arrears.
 For example, if the calendar year is 2022 then the tax year is 2021.

 How do I file a complaint?